ovehanebring/hello-world/README.md

 # hello-world
 Getting started with GitHub.

-Just checking out what an be done in GitHub.
+Just checking out what can be done in GitHub.